Comparing TOMI Environmental Solutions (TOMZ) & Its Peers

-TOMI Environmental Solutions (NASDAQ: TOMZ) is one of 41 publicly-traded companies in the “Industrial organic chemicals” industry, but how does it compare to its peers?
-We will compare TOMI Environmental Solutions to similar businesses based on the strength of its analyst recommendations, dividends, earnings, valuation, risk, institutional ownership and profitability.
+TOMI Environmental Solutions (NASDAQ: TOMZ) is one of 41 public companies in the “Industrial organic chemicals” industry, but how does it weigh in compared to its peers?
+We will compare TOMI Environmental Solutions to related businesses based on the strength of its valuation, earnings, institutional ownership, analyst recommendations, profitability, dividends and risk.

 Profitability